- Guest Blog

 Today, this concept is mostly discussed in academic articles, referred to as the autonomous, or self-thinking, supply chain.
 It incorporates autonomous vehicles, robotics, 3D printing, the Internet Of Things (IoT), AI, and ML.

-In theory, the autonomous supply chain would make human intervention unnecessary.
+In theory, implementing industry 4.0 would make human intervention unnecessary.
 It would independently process the activities generated out of a customer sale order, including material planning and procurement, delivery of components to the warehouse, receiving, storing, issuing the items to the production floor, manufacturing the product, and packing it.
 These form the inbound supply chain.
 It will optimize the shipping route to the customer site, allowing you to track it in real-time, monitor the equipment function, predict failures, and generate the production and shipping of replacement parts, to automate the outbound supply chain.

 This entity will offer extensive predictive capabilities, enhancing its capacity to forecast trends or important discrete events that could disrupt the supply chain.